-“How did you get that?” is probably one of the most commonly asked questions in the comedy community.
+If the comedy community had an FAQ page, “How did you get that?” would be at the top of the list right after, “Who books that?”.
 In the last year I’ve gotten booked more than ever and it's no coincidence that it also the year when I started asking about the shows I wanted to be on instead of waiting for them to notice me.
-I know asking isn’t always a popular thing to do, which part of me understands.
+I know asking isn’t always a popular thing to do.
 When you’re new and untested, it takes a certain level of hubris to demand to be booked before you’ve shown that you have the skills to back it up.
-But I also was confused by it because in my experience, asking for what I want professionally has always yielded more better results than not.
+But in my experience, asking for what I want professionally has always yielded more better results than not.

 If you have been doing the work and consistently developing your act at open mics, but haven’t gotten booked on a show, more than half of the time it is probably less that you’re not funny enough and more that the person running it just hasn’t seen you yet.
-Even in the smallest comedy scene, there are a lot of faces that cycle in and out and it is ridiculous to expect everyone to pay attention to the trajectory of your growth.
+Even in the smallest comedy scene, there are a lot of faces that cycle in and out and it is ridiculous to expect everyone to pay attention to your growth specifically.

-In my experience the people that books rooms are much more likely to consider your booking request if they’ve seen you watch their show before, because how can you know you want to do a show if you’ve never seen it?
-Sometimes comedy is a give and take in this way but it is important to remember that attending a show is in no way a bargaining chip.
+In my experience the people that book rooms are much more likely to consider your booking request if they’ve seen you watch their show before.
+Comedy is often a give and take in this way but it is important to remember that attending a show is not a bargaining chip.
 You don’t get to say, “Well I came to your show so now you have to put me on.” but you do get to say, “I think your show is great and I would love to be part of it.
 What can I do to be considered?”.
-Try striking up a non-booking related conversation with them in person and then send a polite follow up message expressing your interest.
+Try striking up a non-booking related conversation with them in person and then send a polite follow up message thanking them for the good time and expressing your interest.
 There is a huge difference between putting a show runner on the spot and asking, “When are you going to book me?” and submitting your work for their consideration.

 Final recap: Be present and pleasant.
 If you're actively trying, are funny and cool to work with, you're going to get booked- eventually.
 It's always nice to be invited to do a show but if you sit around waiting for people to discover you, you’ll be doing a lot more sitting than stand-up.